Cerebellum-Network/docs.cere.network/other/other-notes.md

 * Must have infrastructure that protects the validator's signing keys so that an attacker cannot take control and commit slashable behavior.
 * Must be high availability.

 Session keys used by a validator should always be isolated to just a single node.
-Replicating session keys across multiple nodes could lead to equivocation slashes, or soon to parachain validity slashes which can make you lose 100% of your staked funds.
+Replicating session keys across multiple nodes could lead to equivocation slashes, or soon to parachain validity slashes, which can make you lose 100% of your staked funds.

-The good news is that 100% uptime of your validator is not really needed, as it has some buffer within eras in order to go offline for a little while and upgrade.\
+The good news is that 100% uptime of your validator is not really needed, as there is some buffer time within eras to account for going offline for a little while to upgrade.